 President/CEO of Layton Construction Company

-David Layton is the President and CEO of Layton Construction Company, a business started by his father in 1953 in which he took over in 2004.
+Dave Layton is the President and CEO of Layton Construction Company, a business started by his father in 1953 in which he took over in 2004.
 Layton ranks as #44 on ENR's Top 400 Contractor's List.

 Subscribe on Apple Podcasts

-David graduated from Brigham Young University and has attended the OPM Program at Harvard Business School.
+Dave graduated from Brigham Young University and has attended the OPM Program at Harvard Business School.
 In our conversation today, we talk about building for the Winter Olympics, creating trust with clients, wake boarding on Lake Powell, and the uses of drone technology for construction.

 Eric: Matt said you're a big wakeboarder.
 Is that right?